Classical Greek 2: module 1

 What will we cover?

-We will continue with the conjugation of verbs, the declension of nouns and adjectives, and sentence structure.
-Students will read adapted passages included in the Text and Vocabulary volume; reading will be combined with grammar instruction and grammatical exercises.
-We will be continuing from around the middle of Section 5C to D in the Grammar and Exercises course-book.
+We will begin by becoming familiar with reading and writing the Greek script.
+We will study the conjugation of verbs, the declension of nouns and adjectives, and articles.
+Students will read adapted passages included in the “Reading Greek: Text and Vocabulary” volume; reading will be combined with grammar instruction and grammatical exercises.

 What will I achieve?